AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/1-overview.md

 activity: use
 exl-id: 97115316-bce9-406a-a3f7-24474cf8e030
 ---
-# Business Intelligence - Overview
+# MBI - Overview

-Business Intelligence is a complete solution that has been optimized for all Adobe Commerce and Magento Open Source merchants.
+MBI is a complete solution that has been optimized for all Adobe Commerce and Magento Open Source merchants.
 There are three core components that make it a complete business intelligence solution:

 - _Data Replication and Consolidation_: It all starts with connecting your various data sources and bringing them together within a central location.
 - _Data Warehousing_: To leverage all your data, it needs to be stored and made accessible in a way that is optimized for analyses.
 BI includes a hosted data warehouse component.
-- _Dashboard and Visualization_: When all your data has been connected, centralized, and stored, Business Intelligence provides a frontend interface for you to analyze it.
+- _Dashboard and Visualization_: When all your data has been connected, centralized, and stored, MBI provides a frontend interface for you to analyze it.

-With these three core pieces of technology built into one solution, merchants are using Business Intelligence to:
+With these three core pieces of technology built into one solution, merchants are using MBI to:

 - Save time
 - Gain insights from their business data